In 2013, I published an ebook titled “How to Start a Blog in Nigeria.”

 As a beginner, that advice is valid and one you should take.

-Choosing your blog topic around what your passion is has been the default advice the “Gurus” usually sold the newbie on.
+Starting your blog topic around your passion has been the default advice the “Gurus” usually sold the newbie on.

 Validation is everything in online marketing.